Specialized Consulting MCAS • POTS • Histamine & Mold-Related Conditions

 Through New Leaf Neuro, Liz helps individuals interpret environmental factors such as mold, indoor air quality, and chemical exposures alongside symptom patterns seen in conditions including MCAS, CIRS, POTS, MCS, ME/CFS, Long COVID, and other neuro-immune and autonomic conditions.

-Her approach emphasizes identifying patterns across environment, physiology, and lived experience to help individuals better understand environmental triggers and move toward greater stability.
+Her approach emphasizes identifying patterns across environment, physiology, and lived experience to help individuals better understand environmental triggers and move toward greater stability & regulation.

 Pascal Boudreau